Inedo/upack/README.md

 ##### On .NET Core:

-When running the .NET Core version of you upack, you will need to use `dotnet upack.dll` instead of `upack`.
+When running the .NET Core version of upack, you will need to use `dotnet upack.dll` instead of `upack`.

     dotnet upack.dll «command»